Home » About Us

 The MPO region encompasses 101 cities and towns (pdf map) (html list) and approximately 1,405 square miles, stretching from Boston to Ipswich in the north, Duxbury in the south, and to approximately Interstate 495 in the west.
 It is home to more than three million people and approximately two million jobs.
 The diverse communities in the MPO area range from relatively rural communities, such as Dover, to the urban centers of Boston and Cambridge.
 Therefore, transportation planning must take into account demographic, cultural, environmental, and mobility diversity.

 Cooperatively selecting transportation programs and projects is a role of the MPO’s 22 voting members.
 The membership, which is documented in the MPO’s Memorandum of Understanding (pdf) (html), includes state agencies, regional entities, and municipalities.
-Each fall, representatives for a portion of the 12 elected municipal seats are chosen by the chief elected officials of the municipalities in the region.
-Learn more about this process at the election page.
+Each fall, four municipal seats on the MPO’s board are up for election.
+The chief elected officials of the municipalities in the region vote to elect these members.
+Learn more about this process on the election page.